jonathanEdmundW/TemuKerja/README.md

 # TemuKerja

-A Flutter based project based on job search application.
+A Flutter based project based on job search application

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is an application that uses the Dart port to help find jobs in Indonesia.
+This application has a simple UI so that it is easy for users to access and use it.

 A few resources to get you started if this is your first Flutter project: